 On March 6, 2001, certain market participants (“Market Participants”) filed a Joint Motion for Reconsideration of the Commission’s interim decision at the February 22, 2001 open meeting concerning intrazonal congestion and TCRs.
 At the March 7, 2001 open meeting, the Commission took up the Joint Motion.
 Regarding intrazonal congestion, Commission Staff stated that the Joint Motion was based on a misunderstanding of the Staff’s recommendation and, on that basis, the Commission decided not to grant the relief requested in the Joint Motion.
 However, the Commission also invited the Market Participants to advise the Commission of whether the clarification of the Staff’s recommendation, at the March 7, 2001 open meeting, did indeed resolve the Market Participants’ concerns.

 Further discussion of this issue since March 7, 2001 has revealed that the clarifications at the open meeting did not resolve Market Participants’ concerns.
 The Market Participants have determined that it is not possible to achieve direct assignment of intrazonal congestion costs to generators without also requiring scheduling by individual generator and load busses.
 As a result, there has been significantly increased concern regarding this issue, as indicated by the number of parties joining the originally filing Market Participants in this Joint Motion for Rehearing.
+(Brad would it be appropriate at this point to add a sentence or two highlighting the fundamental difference between the existing market design and that envisioned by the requirement to provide generator and load bus specific information?)

 The Greater Market Participants do not necessarily agree with all the decisions made by the Commission in this docket, nor necessarily with each other on various aspects of the Protocols.
-However, the Greater Market Participants are unified in their strong opposition to the Commission’s decision to approve the Staff’s recommendations on PUC Issue 2 concerning intrazonal congestion management (i.e., local congestion) and the use of actual zonal shift factors for zonal congestion settlement.
+However, the Greater Market Participants are unified in their strong opposition (as I see it the problem is not necessarily opposition as much as it is concern with the inconsistency of approach) to the Commission’s decision to approve the Staff’s recommendations on PUC Issue 2 concerning intrazonal congestion management (i.e., local congestion) and the use of actual zonal shift factors for zonal congestion settlement.

 Therefore, the Greater Market Participants request that the Commission modify its order to remove the requirement to move to direct assignment of intrazonal congestion costs by January 1, 2003 and remove the requirement to use actual shift factors for zonal congestion settlement.
-Alternatively, the Greater Market Participants request that the Commission modify its Order to require the stakeholders and ERCOT to report to the Commission on the requirements and implementation costs of these items coincident with the March 1, 2002 report on the balanced schedule requirement.
-This alternative would give ERCOT and the stakeholders an opportunity to discuss this issue in more detail with the Staff and to evaluate data obtained from the first few months of full market operations.
+Alternatively, the Greater Market Participants request that the Commission modify its Order to require the stakeholders and ERCOT to report to the Commission on the requirements and implementation costs of these items coincident with the March 1, 2002 report on the balanced schedule requirement. (oops)This alternative would give ERCOT and the stakeholders an opportunity to discuss this issue in more detail with the Staff and to evaluate data obtained from the first few months of full market operations.

 II.
 DISCUSSION-INTRAZONAL CONGESTION